FrankieShih/Wefunder_Crawler/README.md

 # Wefunder_Crawler

 # Requirements
-python, scrapy, selenium, chromedriver, Chrome
+python2.7, scrapy, selenium, chromedriver, Chrome

 # What does it do
 Crawl project info from Wefunder.com: